imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/nextjs.md

 npx create-next-app@latest imagekit-next-app
 ```

-We will be using below congiguration for the dummy app.
+We will be using the below configuration for the dummy app.

 ```js
 ✔ Would you like to use TypeScript?
 No